Joyce Willig: Liver Transplant Pioneer

 I refused to accept this, changed doctors, and survived with very good care for the next eleven years.
 The liver is the body’s filter.
 When the liver isn’t working optimally, then the poisons build up in your system.
 You itch, you bloat, and you become extremely fatigued.
 I kept living as normally as one can with a chronic illness.
 But after eleven years, I was in very bad shape.
 The doctor told my family I had end-stage liver failure and they should take me out of the hospital and let me die at home.
 This was at the very beginning of 1982.
 However, my doctor had just returned from a conference in Europe, where he’d heard of Dr. Jean Borel’s then-experimental drug (cyclosporine) which could compromise the immune system just enough that a body might accept another person’s organ.
 The Pittsburgh Presbyterian Hospital (now the Thomas Starzl Transplant Clinic) was maybe the only place in the United States working on this new treatment.

+My doctor said it was my only chance.
+I was in a coma, they didn’t know if my insurance would pay, or if there would be a liver for me, but they took me to Pittsburgh.
+I was fortunate.
+A beautiful young man had a car accident.
+His sisters and brothers weren’t entirely in favor of donating his organs, but his parents told them that their brother was not going to die in vain.
 I spent seven months in the hospital, 180 days of it in the intensive care unit.
 Today, most people are out of the hospital within two weeks.
 Even twenty years after I became a pioneer, even with over 400,000 children and adults living post-transplant, there are still 80,000 people waiting for transplant organs.
 One third of these people on waiting lists will die before an organ becomes available.
 This happens mostly because of the lack of awareness about organ donation.
 People need to talk about donation; talk with their families about their wishes, so that they can make that gift.
 What I try to do is talk to people, clear up the myths, show them what this gift can do, that God has given us a gift of life that we all have within us to share.
 No one can know if or when he/she or a family member might be on a list needing a donor or might be in a position to donate.

 I am so lucky that a year after I returned from the hospital someone asked me to get involved with the ALF.
 Another PBC survivor, Bonnie Goldberg, and I founded the Connecticut chapter of the ALF.
 My goal in life is that ultimately we won’t die of liver disease, heart disease, or kidney disease.
 But until we find cures, transplants are an important way to fight these devastating diseases.